tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/含 UI 集成方案（荐）/接入离线推送/Android_intl_en.md

 </dx-tabs>

 -  **Adaptation to Huawei and Google FCM**
-For Huawei and Google FCM, you need to integrate the corresponding plugin and json configuration files by the vendor's methods.
+For Huawei and Google FCM, you need to integrate the corresponding plugin and JSON configuration files by the vendor's methods.

  1. Download the configuration file and place it under the root directory of the project.
  <dx-tabs>